Shreyashofficial05/Shreyashofficial05/README.md

 ### 👨‍💻 About Me

-- 🎓 3rd year Computer Science student passionate about full-stack web dev & machine learning.
+- 🎓 Final year Computer Science student passionate about full-stack web dev & machine learning.
 - 🧩 Love solving logic puzzles and made a terminal-based 2048 game in C++.
 - 📚 Currently learning TypeScript, Docker, and HuggingFace Transformers.
-- 🏆 Built a DL-based image colorizer, solved 280+ LeetCode problems, and developing **DERMAVUE** – an AI-powered skin diagnosis app.
+- 🏆 Built a DL-based image colorizer, solved 400+ LeetCode problems, and developing **DERMAVUE** – an AI-powered skin diagnosis app.
 - 💡 Fun Fact: The first website ever is still live!
 It was created by Tim Berners-Lee in 1991 and lives at 👉<a href="http://info.cern.ch" target="_blank">info.cern.ch</a>

 ---